Saving Mr. Banks (2013)

 - Nearing the death of P.L.
 Traver's father, he coughs up quite a bit of blood.
 His body is then later shown twice in flashbacks.

 - Damn and hell are both used twice.
-Also, G*ddamn is used once, but very faintly.
+One instance of "Lord" as an exclamation.
+Also, G*ddamn is used once.

 Alcohol, Drugs & Smoking